fasttime/JScrewIt/Features.md

 _Available in Firefox, Chrome, Internet Explorer 11, Safari, Opera, Edge, Android Browser and Node.js._
 <a name="HISTORY"></a>
 ### `HISTORY`
-Existence of the global object property history having the string representation "\[object History\]"
+Existence of the global object history having the string representation "\[object History\]"

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers._
 <a name="HTMLAUDIOELEMENT"></a>
 ### `HTMLAUDIOELEMENT`
-Existence of the global object property Audio whose string representation starts with "function HTMLAudioElement".
+Existence of the global object Audio whose string representation starts with "function HTMLAudioElement".

 _Available in Chrome, Opera and Android Browser 4.4.2+.
 This feature is not available inside web workers._
 <a name="HTMLDOCUMENT"></a>
 ### `HTMLDOCUMENT`
-Existence of the global object property document having the string representation "\[object HTMLDocument\]".
+Existence of the global object document having the string representation "\[object HTMLDocument\]".

 _Available in Firefox, Chrome, Internet Explorer 11, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers._
 <a name="IE10"></a>